 Mr McKeown was elected as chairperson of the Trust on 2 March 2015 following the resignation of Professor Percy Allan.
-He is a retired solicitor, and has lived in Glebe for over 40 years.
-He is a life member and currently president of The Glebe Society, a resident action group formed in 1969.
+He is a retired Solicitor, and has lived in Glebe for over 40 years.
+He is a life member and until recently president of The Glebe Society, a resident action group formed in 1969.

 He is a member of the Rotary Club of Sydney Cove, and is responsible for the Club's charitable building work in the Solomon Islands.
-Having previously served in the Citizen Military Forces, he is currently the honorary secretary of the Battle for Australia Association (NSW).
+Having previously served in the Citizen Military Forces, he is currently the Honorary Secretary of the Battle for Australia Association (NSW).